 Charterparties, bills of lading, MoAs, bunker supply contracts, superyacht management, insurance, containers

 Outsourcing contracts, employment, trade disruption and liability insurance claims

 ICC, LCIA and ad hoc arbitrations in shipping, oil and gas, and construction industries

 Cases involving Algeria, Libya, Nigeria, Senegal, Mali, Côte d’Ivoire, Malawi, South Africa

-Having been involved in arbitrations of all shapes and sizes for more than 30 years, including 4 years as Registrar of the LCIA and as a content provider for Lexis®PSL Arbitration since 2016, I have accumulated an unusually varied knowledge of the law and practice of arbitration in London and around the world.
+Having been involved in arbitrations of all shapes and sizes for more than 30 years, including 4 years as Registrar of the LCIA and as a content provider for Lexis®PSL Arbitration, I have accumulated an unusually varied knowledge of the law and practice of arbitration in London and around the world.

 Visit my Arbitration Knowhow page to find snapshots of my own perspectives on arbitration and some useful links:

 I have given presentations at conferences and lectures at universities.
 My publications have included articles in academic journals, practical guidance notes and case analyses for Lexis®PSL Arbitration, and posts for LexisNexis Blogs: